Richardaeld/Fat_Racoon_Kitchen/README.md

 #### Assumption(s):
 1. Tester will create an account for this test and keep a record of said account to be appropriately handled after testing.
 1. Tester knows the difference between a favorited recipe and an unfavorited recipe icon.
-1. Tester will unfavorite at least a single recipe and check for appropiate response.
+1. Tester will unfavorite at least a single recipe and check for appropriate response.
 1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
 1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.